mattmaniak/queuetodo/README.md

 description.
 Push even more tasks to the Queue and always start your work with the first one.

+## Terms of Use
+Described in the license.

 ## Pricacy Policy
 No data is collected.